Computer / Information Systems

 The INFORMATION SYSTEMS emphasis (Tennessee Transfer Pathway) is designed to provide the student with the first two years of education necessary to complete a degree in Information Systems at a four-year college or university.
 DSCC offers dual admission opportunities with several universities.

 Typical jobs: Computer programmer, computer support specialists, network administrator, database developer, database administrator, information security specialist, systems administrator, chief information officer, information technology director, systems analyst, cloud architect, computer forensic investigator, mobile application developer, web developer, data modeler after obtaining a bachelor's degree.

-DSCC offers two options for students ready to begin a new career or step-up to the next level in their current field.
+DSCC offers three options for students ready to begin a new career or step-up to the next level in their current field.

 Typical jobs: Office programmer, desktop publisher, database administrator, system administrator/developer, software specialist

 The COMPUTER SYSTEMS OPERATIONS & MAINTENANCE certificate provides a concentrated study in the skills and specialized knowledge needed to be successful in today’s workplace.
 This certificate is designed to qualify students for a variety of entry-level positions.